 Do you accept my dental insurance?

 I have a terrible fear of the dentist, what should I do?

 If you are fearful of going to a dentist, you are definitely not alone; 9-15% of Americans avoid the dentist due to anxiety and fear.
 We pride ourselves for our abilities to manage our patients’ fear and anxiety.
-Dr. Akhavan and his staff are extremely friendly and understanding as our patients state.
+Dr. Blacher and her staff are extremely friendly and understanding as our patients state.
 With his calming chair side manner you can rest assured you will be in good hands.
 Yet, if you are fearful or tend to get anxious; we offer multiple sedation options to help you during your appointment.
-Please call us at (214) 383-5511 for more information or a free consultation with Dr. Akhavan.
+Please call us at (214) 383-5511 for more information or a free consultation with Dr. Blacher.

 |Mon||9:00AM – 6:00PM|